cvetk0o/docsTest/docs/howTo.md

 Each secret can be Deleted from the browser.
 This is permanent and you cannot recover unless you have saved Packets.
 You will need all 10 fragments to recover.

-Click on the open envelope icon to reveal the secret (with the correct password).
+Click on the View icon to reveal the secret (with the correct password).

-Click on the Encryoption to view the creation id, the encrypted secret ...
+Click on the Encryption to view the creation id, the encrypted secret ...

 ![Vault encryption](/images/vault-encryption.png)